MarginaliaSearch/MarginaliaSearch/README.md

 This will download supplementary model data that is necessary to run the code.
 These are also necessary to run the tests.

+If you wish to hack on the code, check out [📄&nbsp;doc/ide-configuration.md](doc/ide-configuration.md).

 ## Hardware Requirements